ZelmoTheDragon/ws-rs-explorer/README.md

 }
 ~~~

-This endpoint will show all registered entry in `ExplorerManager` class.
+This endpoint will show all registered entries in `ExplorerManager` class.

 ~~~
 GET    <your-path>/manager/entry